-The current members of the Audit and Finance Committee are Thomas L. Saeli (Chair), Robert W. Shaw II and Ranjit C. Singh.
+The current members of the Audit and Finance Committee are Thomas L. Saeli (Chair), Janie Goddard and Robert W. Shaw II.
 This committee selects our independent registered public accounting firm and has oversight responsibility for reviewing the scope and results of the independent registered public accounting firm's annual audit of our financial statements and the quality and integrity of those financial statements.
-Further, the committee reviews the qualifications and independence of the independent registered public accounting firm.
-The Committee meets with our Chief Financial Officer and Treasurer, our Corporate Controller and the independent registered public accounting firm to review matters relating to internal accounting controls, our accounting practices and procedures and other matters relating to our financial condition and has the power to engage outside counsel and other outside experts.
-The committee also reviews and monitors areas of financial and cybersecurity risk that could have a material impact on our Company.
-The Audit and Finance Committee met five times during 2020.
+Further, the Audit and Finance Committee reviews the qualifications and independence of the independent registered public accounting firm.
+The Audit and Finance Committee meets with our Chief Financial Officer and Treasurer, our Corporate Controller and the independent registered public accounting firm to review matters relating to internal accounting controls, our accounting practices and procedures and other matters relating to our financial condition and has the power to engage outside counsel and other outside experts.
+The Audit and Finance Committee also reviews and monitors areas of financial and cybersecurity risk that could have a material impact on our Company.
+The Audit and Finance Committee met four times during 2023.